Computer Science Course to Serve 1,400 Students in San Antonio

-VisionCoders is a new eighth grade computer science course being developed by IDRA in partnership with Texas A&M University–San Antonio and 12 schools in seven Bexar County school districts.
-In this course, middle school students who are in at-risk situations will become software designers who create educational games for prekindergarten, kindergarten and first grade students.
-This field-initiated, research-based program is funded by the U.S. Department of Education.
+VisionCoders is a new eighth-grade computer science course being developed by IDRA in partnership with Texas A&M University–San Antonio and Title I middle schools in Bexar County.
+In this course, middle school students who are in at-risk situations will become software designers who create educational games for prekindergarten, kindergarten and first-grade students (their “buddies”).

 IDRA’s profile of the VisionCoders target districts shows that adult employment trends in computer-related fields fall well below the national average of 7%.
 According to our findings, in the largely Latino ASPIRE geographic area, less than 1% of adults work in computer-related fields.
 But today’s fastest-growing careers are tech-driven from healthcare to telecommunications to aerospace.